My Approach to Helping

 More Info About My Practice

-I am not on any insurance panels but instead, prefer to work directly with you.
+I am not on any insurance panels, instead preferring to work directly with you about finances.
+Many of my clients who have insurance choose to not use it due to the lack of privacy, inability to later obtain various kinds of insurance, and the control taken in the number of sessions you can have.
 If you need to use your insurance, or there is a true financial need, I will do my best to have us figure out a fee that is workable.
 During the course of therapy, I will provide you with a monthly statement that contains all the information required by your insurance company for reimbursement.

 What I Say to People Concerned about the Therapy Process

-You and your therapist begin to see parts of the puzzle you didn't know belonged to the big picture - maybe they were off to the side or in the corner.
+You and your therapist begin to see parts of the puzzle that you didn't know belonged to the big picture (or didn't even know were there).
 Pieces become easier to recognize, and a bigger picture begins to emerge.
-Talking about old wounds, painful experiences, and some relationships can also cause painful feelings and memories.

 The right therapist will follow your lead and go at your pace.
 As a result, you can become more knowledgeable, self-aware, confident, and have better relationships and interpersonal skills.
 You will have more options for choosing a response or action.
 Some of the positive outcomes of therapy are increased self-esteem, greater clarity, emotion management, the ability to take reasonable risks to create positive change, feeling more connected to yourself, and less anxious or depressed.